dliu18/negative-sampling/README.md

 ./scripts/hyperparameter-opt.sh dataset epochs batch_size_n2v batch_size_line board_path
 ```

-After the script runs, the results can be exported using `python summary.py`.
+fter the script runs, the results can be exported using `python summary.py`.
 Note: this script requires tensorflow.

 ### Final testing
 Each network has its own execution script in `scripts/`.
 Configure the optimal hyperparameters before executing.